 If you’re having trouble sleeping at night, or struggling to stay awake during the day, we can help.
-Serving New Hampshire and Vermont since 1996, the Sleep Health Center provides quality testing and treatment for sleep disorders.
-Our three-bed facility employs state-of-the-art digital technology to record and conduct sleep studies.
+Serving New Hampshire and Vermont since 1996, the accredited Sleep Health Center provides quality testing and treatment for sleep disorders.
+Our state-of-the-art facility records and conducts sleep studies, and our two bedrooms feature ensuite bathrooms and sleeper sofas for caregivers or parents.

 - Sleep apnea